tristanbatchler/tbat.me/_posts/2024-11-16-godot-golang-mmo-part-9.md

 This is a very simple query to update the `best_score` field of a player with the given ID.
 We use `:exec` to denote the fact that this query doesn't return any rows.

-Now, we need to call this query whenever we update the eats something, but only if the resulting mass is greater than the player's current best score.
+Now, we need to call this query whenever we eat something, but only if the resulting mass is greater than the player's current best score.
 To handle that's let's make a new function in the `InGame` state called `syncPlayerBestScore`.

 ```directory
 /server/internal/server/states/ingame.go